frdl/remote-psr4/README.md

 ````

 ## PHP CDN
-To use the the package `frdl/remote-psr4` in a project, you can use [*php CDN*](https://webfan.de/install/) and autoload php classes on demand from one or more remote servers.
+To use the the package `frdl/remote-psr4` in a project, you can use e.g. [*php CDN*](https://webfan.de/install/) and autoload php classes on demand from one or more remote servers.
 Further you can map namespaces to remote-folders, etc... .